Villa Wedding in St. Thomas

 (I’m kinda acting out of self-interest with this one, so take it with a grain of salt and a shot of tequila)?

-A wedding planner is essential if you want someone to help you design your wedding.
-For example, you want someone to help you coordinate your wedding colors and theme and flowers and decor.
+A wedding planner is essential if you want someone to help you design your wedding theme.
+For example, you want someone to help you coordinate your wedding colors with your decor and flowers and table settings.

 (My wife Amber is a full-service wedding planner – Blue Sky Ceremony – so I have it on pretty good authority.)